rlilhare/Codes-for-the-Variable-Infiltration-Capacity-VIC-model-s-input-preparation-/README.md

 # Codes-for-the-Variable-Infiltration-Capacity-VIC-model-s-input-preparation-
 Codes in this repo refer and help users to prepare various input flies for the Variable Infiltration Capacity (VIC) hydrological model
+Firstly, run the R code to resample the soil data as the code simply puts values of soil parameters from default (large) grid to required (smaller) grid.
+For example, in present run 0.50 degree to 0.10 degree, without any interpolation, In R code methods=ngb means nothing to do with interpolation.
+This gives regrid soil file for whole area.
+Then use Matlab code to join the fid for the area of study.
+Note that we can't resample elevation in the soil file so we input elevation data from SRTM DEM for the current file prepration.